GeorgeXDD/SolarEncrypt/README.md

 # solarencrypt

-A new Flutter app for a school project.
+A new Flutter mobile app for a school project.

 ## Content

-I will update this section soon.
+This mobile app is for controlling an raspberry pi powered panel solar robot through MQTT protocol.
+With this app, after furthur development I together with the team won 3rd place at TECHallenge 2023.